 The College of Europe: Europe as a State of Mind?

 I was skipping a lecture behind the Law School Building while feeling rather at a loss with respect to my studies.
-The city was full of lawyers and I did not have too many perspectives.
+The city was full of lawyers and is pfizer viagra available in india I did not have too many perspectives.
 I was just looking forward to going abroad as an Erasmus student in a few months.
 A former professor of mine passed by and started talking to me.
 We soon addressed my lack of motivation, and then out of the blue she said: "You have to continue being a good student.
 Good students can do many great things when they finish their degrees - good students can go to the College of Europe."

 She knew I was a kind of Europe junkie, but she probably wasn't aware of the effect of her words.
 That night I devoured all information I could find about the College on the net.
 The first description I got said that the College was the oldest existing postgraduate centre for European Affairs, conceived together with the Council of Europe during the Hague Congress in 1948.
 Its aim was to create a bond between students coming from countries that a few years before were fighting each other in the Second World War.
 A place offering a masters just focusing on hardcore European subjects and allowing top students from all around Europe to study and live together?
 It just sounded too good to be true.
 Excited as I was, I decided that it was the only place to go.
 The College or nothing, I dramatically told myself.